 At the conclusion of the engagement, we will complete the appropriate sections of the Data Collection Form that summarizes our audit findings.
-It is management's responsibility to electronically submit the reporting package (including financial statements, schedule of expenditures of federal awards, summary schedule of prior audit findings, auditor's reports, and corrective action plan) along with the Data Collection Form to the Federal Audit Clearinghouse.
+It is management's responsibility to submit the reporting package (including financial statements, schedule of expenditures of federal awards, summary schedule of prior audit findings, auditor's reports, and a corrective action plan) along with the Data Collection Form to the federal audit clearinghouse.
 We will coordinate with you the electronic submission and certification.
-The Data Collection Form and the reporting package must be submitted within the earlier of 30 calendar days after receipt of the auditor's reports or nine months after the end of the audit period.
+The Data Collection Form and the reporting package must be submitted within the earlier of 30 days after receipt of the auditor's reports or nine months after the end of the audit period.

-We will provide copies of our reports to the District; however, management is responsible for distribution of the reports and the financial statements.
+We will provide copies of our reports to Big Spring Independent School District; however, management is responsible for distribution of the reports and the financial statements.
 Unless restricted by law or regulation, or containing privileged and confidential information, copies of our reports are to be made available for public inspection.